nturley/intro2vivado/README.md

   );
 end top;
 ```
 The two important pieces here are that we gave this component a name (`top`), and we declare our port names, their directions and their types.
 Both of the types of these ports are `std_logic`.
-There's a lot of interesting things that `std_logic`s can do, but in this case, their only interesting property is the fact that you can assign them the value `'1'` and the value `'0'`.
+There's a lot of interesting things that `std_logic` can do, but in this case, it's only interesting property is the fact that you can assign them the value `'1'` and the value `'0'`.
 They are useful for describing single-bit wires or pins.

 ```
 architecture behavioral of top is